AdobeDocs/workfront.en/help/quicksilver/wf-api/api/filter-event-sub-messages.md

     To learn about the newState format, see [Outbound message format for event subscriptions](../../wf-api/api/message-format-event-subs.md).

-3. After parsing the “newState” Map from the message, ensure the object's group ID matches the group ID you identified in Step 1.
+3. After parsing the "newState" Map from the message, ensure the object's group ID matches the group ID you identified in Step 1.

 4. (Conditional) If the IDs **do not** match, drop the message so that an empty response is returned.